-According to Article 106 of the Constitution of Zambia, to qualify for the positions of President and Vice-President, individuals must meet a specific criteria:
+According to Article 106 of the Constitution of Zambia to qualify for the positions of President and Vice-President, individuals must meet a specific criteria:

-- Must be a Zambian citizen by birth. - Must be at least thirty-five (35) years old. - Must be a registered voter. - Must have been ordinarily resident in Zambia for at least twenty (20) years. - Must declare their assets and liabilities. - Must not have previously held office as President for two terms. - Must have paid taxes or made satisfactory arrangements for tax payments. - Must be supported by at least one hundred (100) registered voters from each Province.
+- Must be a Zambian citizen by birth or descent. - Must be at least thirty-five (35) years old. - Must be a registered voter. - Must have a grade twelve certificate or its equivalent - Must have been ordinarily a resident in Zambia. - Must declare their assets and liabilities. - Must not have previously held office as President for two terms. - Must have paid taxes or made satisfactory arrangements for tax payments. - Must be supported by at least one hundred (100) registered voters from each Province.

-3.3.2 Constituency Level:

-Parliamentary Elections involve electing MPs who represent specific constituencies.
+3.3.2 Constituency Level: Parliamentary Elections involve electing MPs who represent specific constituencies.
 They can also be nominated by the President of Zambia.
 You can run for MP under a political party ticket of your choice or as an independent candidate.
 To become a Member of Parliament (MP) in Zambia, you need to meet specific requirements under Article 70 of the Constitution.